Trouvère: List of chansonniers

 The following is a list of chansonniers containing trouvère texts and/or music listed by sigla (usually a letter).
-It is not complete.
+It is not a complete listing of manuscripts containing trouvère texts.
 The same manuscripts may be signified by different sigla in different contexts (i.e., troubadours or motets) if it contains works of different kinds.
 These sigla are standard in trouvère studies.